Meet Michael H. Cohen

 Michael has published over 100 articles, and books including: Creative Writing for Lawyers (Citadel Press, 1990); Complementary and Alternative Medicine: Legal Boundaries and Regulatory Perspectives (Johns Hopkins University Press, 1998); Beyond Complementary Medicine: Legal and Ethical Perspectives on Health Care and Human Evolution (University of Michigan Press, 2000); Future Medicine: Ethical Dilemmas, Regulatory Challenges, and Therapeutic Pathways to Health and Healing in Human Transformation (University of Michigan Press, 2003); Legal Issues in Integrative Medicine (NAF Press, 2005); and Healing at the Borderland of Medicine and Religion (University of North Carolina Press, 2005).

-Following a successful academic career, Michael returned to the practice of law and founded the Michael H. Cohen Law Group.
+Following a successful academic career, Michael returned to the practice of law and founded the Cohen Healthcare Law Group.

 Michael is admitted to practice in California, Massachusetts New York, and Washington, D.C.
 He has been a member of the American Health Lawyers Association, the California Society of Healthcare Attorneys, and the Los Angeles County Bar Association.

 Contact healthcare & FDA attorney Michael H. Cohen to explore legal representation regarding your situation or venture.